chainx-org/cargo-contract/README.md

 ## Installation

-`cargo install --git https://github.com/chainx-org/cargo-contract cargo-contract --force`
+`cargo install --git https://github.com/chainx-org/cargo-contract --branch ink2.0 cargo-contract --force`

 Use the --force to ensure you are updated to the most recent cargo-contract version.